 Strictly within hard, materialistic science, panspermia answers where life comes from and how life evolves.
-Behe agrees with panspermia that it couldn't have happened in the available time on Earth.
+Behe agrees with panspermia that it [the origin-of-life] couldn't have happened in the available time on Earth.
 Including all of the (standard big-bang theory) time and space multiplies the opportunity by 10^20 or so.
 That should help.

 He also would say that some of life can't be explained even with that much opportunity.
 As you know, I agree about that.
 But if physical existence is eternal, life can be simply a "given" about the world, like matter, energy, space, etc. So, life "in the first place" becomes a non-issue.
 All we need for this is a modification of the big bang theory, which allows us to remain fully scientific.
 But Behe promotes the standard big bang theory at every opportunity.

 Behe is not dumb, but his valid insights are having little influence.
 He seems fine with that.Thanks again for the link.
 Best regards. | Brig Klyce

 02 Mar 2019: Our review of Darwin Devolves.

 Darwin Overthrown | to Suzan Mazur | 09 Apr 2019